naiborhujosua/Telco_Churn_Analysis/README.md

 # Implementing the Customer Churn Analysis in Telco Industry to improving Customer retention using Pyspark in Databricks Analytics - Milestone Report
 ***
+## About This Kernel
+***

-This project is a part of my journey learning pyspark and how databricks can be useful for Deploying Machine Learning Algorithms in the Cloud.
-I use [IBM dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) for exploring the dataset, doing exploratory data analysis and implement Machine learning algorithms to derive actionable insights.
+*This kernel is a part of my journey learning pyspark and how databricks can be useful for Deploying Machine Learning Algorithms in the Cloud.I use [IBM dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) for exploring the dataset, doing exploratory data analysis and implement Machine learning algorithms to derive actionable insights.
+If there are any suggestions/changes you would like to see in the Kernel please let me know :).
+Appreciate every ounce of help!

+*This notebook will always be a work in progress.
+Please leave any comments about further improvements to the notebook!
+Any feedback or constructive criticism is greatly appreciated!.

+## Business Problem
+***
+*Telco Company wants to know whether the customer will be churn or not that contribute to the retention of Customers in using the service of the company.*

+## Client
+***
+*Customers of telco company using IBM Dataset*

+## Objective
+***
+*My goal is to understand what factors contribute most to customers who likely to Churn and create a model that can predict if a certain customers will use the service or not(Churn).*

 #### -- Project Status: [Active]
 <img src="https://static1.squarespace.com/static/5144a1bde4b033f38036b7b9/t/56ab72ebbe7b96fafe9303f5/1454076676264/"/>